ADirin/DataBase_Solution/Week5_ORM/Lecture_Assignment/ORM_JPA_1:M.md

 ## Introduction
 This guide covers the basics of handling One-to-Many (1:M) associations in Object-Relational Mapping (ORM) using Java Persistence API (JPA).
 These concepts are essential for managing relational data in Java applications using object-oriented principles.

+## Object-Relational Mapping (ORM)

+### What is ORM?
+ORM is a programming technique that allows developers to interact with a relational database using an object-oriented paradigm.
+ORM frameworks map database tables to Java classes, and SQL queries to method calls, abstracting the database interactions.

+### 1:M Associations
+In a 1:M association, one entity (parent) is associated with multiple instances of another entity (child).
+This is a common relationship in databases where, for example, one department has many employees.

+## Java Persistence API (JPA)

+### Setting Up JPA
+To use JPA, you'll need to include the necessary dependencies and configure a `persistence.xml` file.
+This setup is similar to any JPA project but focuses on defining relationships between entities.

+# EXAMPLE
 ```mermaid

 classDiagram